 Solar panels shall be setback from the roof edge by a minimum of twenty-four (24) inches.

-Solar panel layout shall match the geometry and proportions of the
+Solar panel layout shall match the geometry and proportions of the roof.

-43

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-roof.

 Solar panels should be grouped together so they are less visually distracting.
 Single panel arrays should be avoided